jsxc/xmpp-cloud-auth/doc/Installation.md

   --cache-bcrypt-rounds CACHE_BCRYPT_ROUNDS
-                        Encrypt passwords with 2^ROUNDS before storing (i.e., every increment of ROUNDS results in twice the computation time) --ejabberdctl PATH    Enables shared roster updates on authentication; use ejabberdctl command at PATH to modify them --shared-roster-db SHARED_ROSTER_DB
+                        Encrypt passwords with 2^ROUNDS before storing (i.e., every increment of ROUNDS results in twice the computation time, both for us and an attacker).
+First value is for persistent, second value for in-memory cache, if both values are present.
+  --ejabberdctl PATH    Enables shared roster updates on authentication; use
+                        ejabberdctl command at PATH to modify them --shared-roster-db SHARED_ROSTER_DB
-                        Which groups a user has been added to (to ensure proper deletion)
+                        Which groups a user has been added to (to ensure proper deletion).
+DEPRECATED, only for conversion
+                        purposes.
   --version             show program's version number and exit

 -I, -R, and -A take precedence over -t.
 One of them is required. -I, -R, and -A imply -i and -d.
+Signals: SIGHUP reopens the error log, SIGUSR1 dumps the thread list to the error log.
 ```

 Note that `-t generic` is identical to `-t prosody`.
 This is just to indicate